Hero image

 (0)

-Mercutio in 'Romeo and Juliet': revision lesson with full model answer AQA
+Gender in 'An Inspector Calls': revision lesson with essay and full model answer

 MsLarkinsResourcesMsLarkinsResources

-Mercutio in 'Romeo and Juliet': revision lesson with full model answer AQA
+Gender in 'An Inspector Calls': revision lesson with essay and full model answer

 (0)

-A super clear, colourful 45 slide powerpoint that covers the character of Mercutio in ‘Romeo and Juliet’.
+A super clear, colourful 44 slide powerpoint that explores gender in ‘An Inspector Calls’.
 There are plenty of opportunities for students to work individually, in pairs or small groups, depending on the class dynamics.
 There are sample answers for all tasks and engaging activities which help students improve their skills.
-There is an AQA style essay question at the end with structured guidance to help the students annotate an extract and plan an answer.
+There is an AQA/Edexcel style essay question at the end with structured guidance to help the students annotate and plan an answer.
 There are guided writing tasks as well to support students.
 There is a full sample answer at the end.
 This lesson takes 1-2 hours, depending on how much writing you ask the students to complete.
 My students have found it engaging and really helpful.
 I hope yours do too!
-If you find it useful, please do leave a review and have a look at other lessons and activities in my shop.

 MsLarkinsResourcesMsLarkinsResources